-- 4. Late assignments will not be accepted unless you experience a dire, documentable.
+- 4. Late assignments will not be accepted.
 Complete assignments and submit them on or before the due date.
 You may turn them in early.
 If you get behind, contact me by email.
-TLPartain@lit.edu - 5.
-Should you have a concern about the work or your grades, contact the instructor.
+Cdowens1@lit.edu - 5.
+Should you have a concern about the work or your grades, contact the instructor during office hours.
 Don't air your personal issues to the rest of the class. - 6.
 Students are expected to complete and submit their own work.
 Copying from the work of another student, or from any source either in print or online, is a serious offense and will result in the student receiving a zero for any plagiarized assignment.
 In addition, the student may also automatically fail the course.
 Furthermore, the students who try to obtain and use information from other students about a quiz or test may automatically fail the course.
 Students who willingly allow other students to copy their work or who provide information about quizzes or tests will be subjected to the same penalties as the students who receive the information. - 7.
 Check Starfish for flags.
 I will contact you if I am concerned about your grades. - 8.
 If at any time you see that I have recorded anything incorrectly, it is your responsibility to call it to my attention.
 Check your Blackboard grades weekly. - 9.
-Read your LIT emails in Office 365 daily.
-I communicate often by email.
-Also read announcements when you get into Blackboard. - 10.
 I hope to grade your papers within a week, but my timeliness depends on the number of emails and interruptions in my day.
-Read all instructions carefully so you don't have to email me. - 11.
+Read all instructions carefully so you don't have to email me. - 10.
 If your grade is below 70 two weeks before the end of classes, see me.
-A grade below 60 is failing. - 12.
+A grade below 60 is failing. - 11.
 Please look for the answers to your questions in the modules, emails, and announcements before you send an email.
 Also look in the syllabus, this addendum, and the schedule.